stats4sd/DataMC_M1_S3/README.md

-# Data Management Course Workbook
+# CCRP Data Management Course Workbook

 This repository contains materials for _Cleaning and Checking Data in R_  as part of the Data Management Course for the Collaborative Crop Research Program (CCRP).